Records, Reports, and Inspections

 (c) Preparation and submission of reports.
 Reports made by licensees in response to the requirements of this section must be made as follows:

-(1) Licensees shall make reports required by paragraphs (a) and (b) of this section by telephone to the NRC Operations Center.1 To the extent that the information is available at the time of notification, the information provided in these reports must include:
+(1) Licensees shall make reports required by paragraphs (a) and (b) of this section by telephone to the NRC Headquarters Operations Center at the numbers specified in appendix A to part 73 of this chapter.
+To the extent that the information is available at the time of notification, the information provided in these reports must include:

 (i) The caller's name and call back telephone number;